nylas/nylas-mail/docs/index.md

   </div>
 ```

-After making changes to the package, reload N1 by going to `View > Reload`.
+After making changes to the plugin, reload N1 by going to `View > Reload`.

 ### Installing a dependency

 Now we've figured out how to show the contact's email address, we can use that to generate the [Gravatar](http://gravatar.com) for the contact.
 However, as per the [Gravatar documentation](https://en.gravatar.com/site/implement/images/), we need to be able to calculate the MD5 hash for an email address first.

-Let's install the `md5` package and save it as a dependency in our `package.json`:
+Let's install the `md5` plugin and save it as a dependency in our `package.json`:

 ```bash
 $ npm install md5 --save